 As our project develops, we continue to apply for different funding schemes to grow our research impact.

 David Bek (Project Co-lead)

-David is a Reader in Sustainable Economies based at the Research Centre for Business in Society at Coventry University (UK) where he co-leads the Sustainable Production and Consumption Research Cluster.
+David is Professor of Sustainability and Economic Development based at the Research Centre for Business in Society at Coventry University (UK) where he co-leads the Sustainable Production and Consumption Research Cluster.
 David has extensive experience of undertaking research into sustainability within horticultural supply chains, especially cut-flowers.
 He has worked alongside organisations in the fruit, wine and flower sectors in South Africa to develop training courses and monitoring and evaluation tools to promote enhanced sustainability in practice.
 David is leading research projects which evaluate how upgrading sustainability practices lead to improvements in businesses’ resilience, productivity and profitability.
-He is also working directly with industry stakeholders in the UK and South Africa on initiatives that shift the focus of standards and certifications away from audit-dependency towards an approach based on continuous improvement.
-David is currently engaging with the UK horticultural sector with a view to developing an overarching sustainability strategy for the industry.
+David is currently engaging with stakeholders in the UK cut-flower sector with a view to implementing key sustainability principles across the sector.
 He has delivered keynote addresses on sustainability at forums such as the Association of International Horticultural Producers Spring Meeting 2019 and the UK’s Horticultural Trade Association’s ‘Cultivating Retail’ Annual Conference 2019.